 For sales-driven businesses, linking funnel analytics to the CRM is critical.

 You don’t want your salespeople to have to go digging through the data.
 When a user qualifies as a lead, that should trigger an automatic notification and add a record to the CRM about them.

 If a visitor is coming back to your site frequently, you can link that engagement metric with your advertising platform or platforms to automate remarketing campaigns designed specifically for repeat visitors.

 23. Pageviews Drop > Automated Email to the Team

 Particularly at smaller companies without a dedicated data team, it can be helpful to have automated notifications set up when significant changes occur in key metrics.

 That way, if a problem pops up, you’ll catch it as early as possible!

-And even if there isn’t a problem, getting regular notifications about changes to your web analytics data helps you keep a finger on the pulse of your company’s website traffic, website engagement metrics, and overall web experience.
+And even if there isn’t a problem, getting regular notifications about changes to your web analytics data helps you keep a finger on the pulse of your company’s website traffic, website user engagement metrics, and overall user experience.